 To increase the supply of quality, affordable, healthy homes and housing services for people/whānau in need, while upholding the principles of Te Tiriti o Waitangi.

 Since 2000, Nelson Tasman has been one of the least affordable housing regions in New Zealand.
-Rents and house prices have steadily risen, but wages and benefits haven't risen at the same rate.
+Rents and house prices have steadily increased, but wages and benefits haven't risen at the same rate.

 The Nelson Tasman Housing Trust was established in 2004 as a community response to the housing crisis in Nelson and Tasman.
-We work with the Government, local councils, and many other community agencies to improve access to good quality, affordable housing for people on low incomes.
+We work with central government, local councils, and many other community agencies to improve access to good quality, affordable housing for people on low incomes.